-Name (also Governo alla toscana) for the traditional process (German "leadership"), especially in the Italian region Tuscany in the production of the Chianti also in the original recipe of the Baron Ricasoli (1809-1880) was given.
-About 10% of the grapes are dried and pressed until the end of November.
-Preference is given to the rot-resistant varieties Canaiolo Nero and Colorino, as Teinturiers also color-enhancing effect.
-Still during the fermentation the must is added to the great remainder of the already fermented wine in vats and thus one malolactic fermentation initiated.
-There the wine is stored until spring.
+Term (also Governo alla toscana) for the traditional procedure (German "leadership") especially in the Italian region Tuscany in the manufacture of the Chianti which is also in the Baron's original recipe Ricasoli (1809-1880) was given.
+Around 10% of the grapes are dried and only pressed at the end of November.
+The rot-resistant varieties are preferred Canaiolo Nero and Colorino, as Teinturiers also have a color-enhancing effect.
+Even during the fermentation the must is added to the large remainder of the already fermented wine in vats and thus one malolactic fermentation initiated.
+The wine is stored there until spring.

-The majority of the carbonic acid comes out, the remaining part gives the wine a typical feature, which is noticeable by a slight tingle when drinking.
-By the method is also the Alcohol- and glycerol content slightly increased.
-For Chianti, the text "Governo all'uso del Chianti" must appear on an application on the bottle label and this wine must be sold within one year.
-The technique used to be in Brands with the DOC wines Verdicchio dei Castelli di Jesi and Verdicchio di Matelica in use to the bitter Cry more sweetness and liveliness.
-However, the method is used increasingly less frequently in Chianti.
-Individual wineries use a modern form in which dried grapes are added to the young wine and a second fermentation is initiated.
+Most of the carbon dioxide comes out, the remaining part gives the wine a typical property, which is noticeable by a slight tingling while drinking.
+The procedure also Alcohol- and glycerol content slightly increased.
+With Chianti, the text "Governo all'uso del Chianti" must appear on the bottle label and this wine must be sold within one year.
+The technology was also in the past Brands with the DOC wines Verdicchio dei Castelli di Jesi and Verdicchio di Matelica common to the bitter To give crying more sweetness and liveliness.
+However, the method is used less and less with the Chianti.
+Some wineries use a modern form, in which dried grapes are added to the young wine and a second fermentation is initiated.

-Similar effects are achieved by the two methods Doppio passo and Ripasso reached.
-Complete listings of the numerous vinification measures and cellar techniques, as well as the various wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+Similar effects are created by the two methods Doppio passo and Ripasso reached.
+Complete lists of the numerous vinification measures or cellar techniques, as well as the various types of wine, sparkling wine and distillate regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,